D10221/next-auth-cli/next-auth-cli/readme.md

 - Implicit dependencies: (no cost to use, they were already there)
 - Why yargs: Implicit dependencies, no cos, it was were already, brought in by tyeporm.
-- Why debug as logger?
-IDK why I like to do that
 - Why esm modules?
   - Keep it simple, no build step
 - Why Build then ?
   - Only generates types, better than typing them by hand